-That route, mapped below, covers white, yellow, and red trails.
-It’s really one of my favorite hiking trails in the region as you can experience dense, subtropical forest full of pine, southern magnolia, American sweetgum, and bald cyprus one moment, and large, open fields of of downy lobelia and sheep’s sorrel the next.
+After pulling over into ample parking, you can grab a map.
+The routes includes white, yellow, and red trails.
+It’s really one of my favorite hiking areas in Putnam County as you can experience dense, subtropical forest full of pine, southern magnolia, American sweetgum, and bald cyprus one moment, and large, open fields of of downy lobelia and sheep’s sorrel the next.

+The trails altogether offer 8-10 miles of hiking loops through the woods with the longest.
+The longest single loops (white blaze, mapped) runs about 6.2 miles.
 Trails are designated by the St. Johns River Water Management District as multiple use, so whether on bike or by foot, you will enjoy your time here and could likely spot deer, birds, and even bears.